-By now, most of us are aware that the United States government has increasingly become a nanny state throughout our history.
-And one of the chief contenders of that phenomenon was implementing legislation that made specific plants illegal to grow or possess.
-The act of making parts of Mother Nature an illicit substance defies all rationale.
+By now, most of us are aware the United States government has become a nanny state.
+The act of regulating access to the wonders and benefits of Nature defies all rationale.
 However, Congress never lets anything impede their ability to repel the inalienable rights of others.
 So common sense never stood a chance in that situation.

-The argument of the government, in this case, is that it wants to protect you and other citizens from these (so-called) dangerous plants.
-Our representatives believe that we are incapable of protecting ourselves from the risks associated with ingesting some vegetation.
+Ostensibly, the government seeks to protect its citizens from “dangerous” botanical specimens.
+Our representatives believe we’re incapable of making our own decisions when it comes to health and safety.
 However, they do give access to these plants to the pharmaceutical industry.
 That way, those bioscience companies can create products from those plants to sell to you.
 Somehow, the government argues, that scenario removes the previous dangers from the equation.
 Perhaps, it’s because the government turns a blind eye to pharmaceutical companies taking advantage of the situation and getting people hooked on their synthetic drugs, as was the case that recently happened with Purdue Pharma.
 It got sued for its involvement in the opioid epidemic in America.

-The Kratom Consumer Protection Act (also called the KCPA) is a bill designed to look out for the consumers in the kratom market.
-It creates a marketplace where kratom businesses are regulated and must adhere to safety standards.
+The Kratom Consumer Protection Act (KCPA) is a bill designed to protect consumers in the kratom industry, requiring vendors to adhere to safety guidelines and Good Manufacturing Practices (GMP).
 Since the FDA refuses to do its job, the KCPA steps into the void and creates a haven in the market for those looking for kratom products sold from businesses that follow safety guidelines set in place by the government.

 Traditionally, the Food and Drug Administration (FDA) would be the government agency responsible for overseeing the industry.
 However, the FDA declines to perform its duties.
 Instead, the federal agency spends that time pushing a false narrative about the plant.
 For the past few years, the FDA has waged a relentless war against kratom.
 And it hasn’t let up off the gas yet.
 So we can expect them to continue their efforts for at least the next few years until elected officials can rule on the needed legal matters.
 Political commentators expect Congress to push for marijuana legalization sometime during this session.
 And that may give kratom advocates a window of opportunity.